JCRI Editorial Policy

 Ownership and Distribution of Instructor Manuals

 Instructor manuals (IMs) shall be archived by the journal for a period of at least three years after publication of a given case.
-IMs will only be provided to instructors who request them to editor@jcri.org when such instructors are formally affiliated with a nonprofit or governmental College or University.
+IMs will only be provided to instructors who request them to editor@jcri.org when such instructors are formally affiliated with a nonprofit or governmental educational institution.
 No fees shall be charged to instructors who receive IMs, nor is membership in the WCA required to receive an IM.
 After the three-year period, inquiries for IMs should be made directly to the case author.